omnimeta/SpotifyAutoModerator/README.md

   * cannot add tracks to `ProgressiveJazzFusion` because the user is not whitelisted in `ProgressiveJazzFusion`;
   * cannot add tracks to `ProkofievConcertoMix` because the user is not whitelisted in `ProkofievConcertoMix`;
   * can add tracks to `Instrudjental` because the playlist has no whitelist/blacklist, the global mode is `blacklist`, and the user is not globally blacklisted;
-  * can add tracks to `ModernAlternativeRnB` because the user is blacklisted in the `ModernAlternativeRnB`
+  * can add tracks to `ModernAlternativeRnB` because the user is blacklisted in `ModernAlternativeRnB`.
 * `spotifyuser2`:
   * cannot add tracks to `ProgressiveJazzFusion` because the user is not whitelisted in `ProgressiveJazzFusion`;
   * can add tracks to `ProkofievConcertoMix` because the user is whitelisted in `ProkofievConcertoMix`;
   * cannot add tracks to `Instrudjental` because the playlist has no whitelist/blacklist, the global mode is `blacklist`, and the user is globally blacklisted;
-  * can add tracks to `ModernAlternativeRnB` because the user is not blacklisted in the `ModernAlternativeRnB`
+  * can add tracks to `ModernAlternativeRnB` because the user is not blacklisted in `ModernAlternativeRnB`.
 * `spotifyuser3`:
   * can add tracks to `ProgressiveJazzFusion` because the user is whitelisted in `ProgressiveJazzFusion`;
   * cannot add tracks to `ProkofievConcertoMix` because the user is not whitelisted in `ProkofievConcertoMix`;
   * can add tracks to `Instrudjental` because the playlist has no whitelist/blacklist, the global mode is `blacklist`, and the user is not globally blacklisted;
-  * can add tracks to `ModernAlternativeRnB` because the user is not blacklisted in the `ModernAlternativeRnB`
+  * can add tracks to `ModernAlternativeRnB` because the user is not blacklisted in `ModernAlternativeRnB`.
 * `spotifyuser4`:
   * cannot add tracks to `ProgressiveJazzFusion` because the user is not whitelisted in `ProgressiveJazzFusion`;
   * cannot add tracks to `ProkofievConcertoMix` because the user is not whitelisted in `ProkofievConcertoMix`;
   * can add tracks to `Instrudjental` because the playlist has no whitelist/blacklist, the global mode is `blacklist`, and the user is not globally blacklisted;
-  * cannot add tracks to `ModernAlternativeRnB` because the user is blacklisted in the `ModernAlternativeRnB`
+  * cannot add tracks to `ModernAlternativeRnB` because the user is blacklisted in `ModernAlternativeRnB`.

 The structure of the following **simple example** is likely to be applicable to many users: